Our annual national convention is a forum where sisters from around the U.S. unite bringing culturally diverse perspectives

 - IG Attendees

-Convention is set to end at 2 p.m. after our sorority group photo.
+Convention is set to end around 2 p.m. after our closing remarks.

 Attendees are strongly encouraged to take pictures and videos throughout convention.
 However, the use of electronic devices during convention sessions should be limited to official sorority business needs.
 Electronic devices include but are not limited to laptops, cell phones and tablets.